Household Lead & Copper Sampling Program

 Lead and copper can occur naturally in the environment, their main source in drinking water is through leaching of plumbing materials such as pipes, solder, faucets, and fittings.
 While copper is an acceptable material for use in plumbing, lead is not.
 The National Plumbing Code (NPC) allowed the use of lead in pipes until 1975 and lead in solders in plumbing and distribution systems until 1986.
 Since 2013, plumbing fittings must meet the low lead requirement.

-Participation is free and we will provide you with information on lead and copper levels in your tap water.
-In addition, it will allow us to assess our facility’s compliance with Health Canada’s new drinking water guidelines for lead and copper.
+The 2023 sampling program is complete Participation is free and we will provide you with information on lead and copper levels in your tap water.

-If you are interested in having your home sampled or have any questions about the program please contact water@easthants.ca
+If you have questions about the program, contact: water@easthants.ca

 Resources